About the San Diego Museum of Man

 From monsters and beer history, to California Tower tours, to our relationships with animals and the truth about cannibalism – there’s something for everyone at the San Diego Museum of Man!

 During your visit, you’ll explore a variety of unique, interactive exhibits that cover a vast range of human history and culture.
 Plus, you can make your visit even more memorable with a California Tower tour and a visit to the limited-time exhibit, Cannibals: Myth & Reality.

 - Living with Animals explore the dynamic relationships humans have with the animals in their daily lives, from beloved pets and irksome pests, to the food on their dinner plates.

-- Cannibals: Myth & Reality is a thoughtful one-of-a-kind exhibit where you’ll discover that cannibals aren’t who you think they are.
+- Cannibals: Myth & Reality is a thoughtful, one-of-a-kind exhibit where you’ll discover that cannibals aren’t who you think they are.
 Could you be a cannibal?

 - BEERology features thousands of years of beer history from around the world, including cool artifacts like a solid-gold cup of an Incan king.